natwilson21/Cornerstone-of-Engineering/README.md

-Collection of projects from Cornerstone of Engineering 1 and 2 courses during the Fall 2021 and Spring 2022 semesters.
+Collection of my programming projects created in Cornerstone of Engineering 1 and 2 during my Freshman year of college in 2021.